koengr/QCforBusiness/backups/_essentials/timelines.md

 fidelities need to be quite good to start with – numbers like 99.99% are often mentioned.
 This means that, as of 2024, the world’s best devices would still need to improve gate fidelities by more or less a factor of
-10. Moreover, qubits need to be routinely measured and reset, and large amounts of classical processing are available to deduce precisely how to repair a given error.
+\\(10\\).
+Moreover, qubits need to be routinely measured and reset, and large amounts of classical processing are needed to deduce precisely how to repair a given error.
 These are significant engineering challenges, but experts are optimistic that this can be achieved.
 We discuss many more details in [a separate chapter on error correction](https://quantumcomputingforbusiness.com/advanced/error_correction/).

 For now, let’s take for granted that we can somehow reach any desired